1EdTech/openbadges-specification/profiles/trustedcredential/v1p0/usecases.md

 A receiving organization, such as an employer or another institution, receives a TrustEd Credential issued under the OB3 profile.

 The receiving system validates the credential using OB3 verification mechanisms and interprets the TrustEd metadata fields.
-It distinguishes between Knowledge and Application credentials and evaluates the included evidence, results, and endorsements.
+It evaluates the included achievementType, criteria, evidence, results, endorsements, and any available assessment details to understand the nature and rigor of the credential.

 The organization uses this information to assess the learner’s level of competency without needing additional clarification from the issuer.